maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

     // st is valid from this point forward
 }
 // The scope is now over, and st is no longer valid
-// The memory used by the value stored in st is deallocated
+// The memory used by the value stored in st is now deallocated
 ```

 - **When a variable goes out of scope, Rust calls a special function `drop()`**